alexdeplov/alexdeplov.github.io/content/posts/blog/2024/personal-computer-crisis.md

 ### iPad is not a computer

-Apple often claims that iPad is a new computer, and I don't agree.
-With its closed software, you can't install other operating systems or software beyond iOS, and your experience is limited to App Store apps.
+Apple often claims that the iPad is a new type of computer, but I disagree.
+With its closed software ecosystem, you can't install alternative operating systems or software beyond iOS, limiting your experience to App Store apps.
+Furthermore, in a few decades, you likely won't be able to run old iOS apps, whether out of curiosity or nostalgia.
+This is because Apple controls which iOS versions can be installed on specific devices.
+In contrast, today we can still run old Windows or DOS applications on modern PCs.

 With a computer, you should be able to build another computer - from 3D to CAD and PCB to manufacturing.
 Can you build another iPad with an iPad?
 I doubt it.
 But you can use a computer to make another computer, or even an iPad.

 ### iPad as a teenager dream

 All the people around me, from 11 to 22 years old, yearn to have an iPad or an iPhone.
-Most of the time they use it as a device to consume content: to watch a video on Instagram or YouTube, to post on social networks, and in rare cases to work with Procreate.
+Most of the time they use it as a device to consume content: to watch a video on Instagram or YouTube, to play games, share statuses on social media, and in rare cases to work with Procreate.
 I have never seen anyone use it to make music, to work in 3D, or to write code.

 With this obsession with content-consuming devices, we will soon have fewer and fewer good IT professionals with a broad range of skills.
 And that is pretty sad.